 At Brooks, we know that a responsible global supply chain starts with the decisions we make.
-That is why we establish long-term partnerships with factories that share our values and objectives to respect human rights, advance worker well-being, and ensure sustainable manufacturing.
+That is why we establish long-term partnerships with factories that share our objectives to trace our supply chain, respect human rights, promote factory employee voice and reduce environmental impact.

 Key topics addressed by the Code include: